Help and support

 Where a child may appear older than 15 (the maximum age for a child fare), the driver may ask them to verify their age.
 We would always seek to avoid any embarrassment, so in such cases it may be helpful for the young person to carry additional photo identification.

-mTickets: One of the best ways to buy tickets is to use our mTickets app, it’s quick, easy and cash free.
+mTickets: One of the best ways to buy tickets is to use mTickets on the First Bus App, it’s quick, easy and cash free.
 Download the app and follow the instructions, it’s that simple.

 We encourage customers to switch from cash to mobile payments, following our research which showed that boarding time and average journey times would improve if even just half of customers used mobile ticketing.